BabylonJS/Babylon.js/packages/dev/sharedUiComponents/readme.md

 # Babylon Components Library
 This is a library of React components which can be used throughout Babylon's tools.

-`npm run storybook` serves the storybook locally, making it easy to browse through the components and test your changes..
+`npm run storybook` serves the storybook locally, making it easy to browse through the components and test your changes.

 There are a few goals for the library:
 1. Components should bring in their own styling.
 The consuming tool should not have to write CSS to style the components.
 This way, we can maintain a consistent visual appearance across all tools.